The Historical Committee developed this slideshow with photos & videos from the beginning in 1874 to 2016.

 Katie Wegner becomes a Vicar and resigns in August to begin an internship at Hutto Lutheran Church;

-Susan Cox resigns and Melissa Parry is hired as Director of Education Ministry.
+Susan Cox resigns in September and Melissa Parry is hired as Director of Education Ministry.